sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-json.rst

 Save as JSON Files
 =====================

-Fire Insights enables you to write your DataFrame to JSON files.
+Sparkflows enables you to write your DataFrame to JSON files.

 Workflow for writing as JSON files